azrulhasni/keymico/README.md

 -   We will mount 2 disks per node for Minio to use.
 We name the disks diskN1 and diskN2 with N designating the host number (e.g. host2 will have disk21 and disk22).
 The disks are mounted on /mnt/diskN1 and /mnt/diskN2

+-   We will also need SSH access to all hosts.